PatrickBanez/PatrickBanez/README.md

 - 👋 Hi, I’m @PatrickBanez
-- 👀 I’m interested in ... software and Android development
+- 👀 I’m interested in ...
+Desktop application, Android, and Web development
 - 🌱 I’m currently learning ...
-Java, git, kotlin
+Java, git, kotlin, Spring Boot
 - 💞️ I’m looking to collaborate on ... all kinds of projects
 - 📫 How to reach me ... patrickgbanez@gmail.com